 There are 2 ways you can approach this type of therapy:

 1. USE YOUR OWN VOICE

 Mantra chanting is a great method for balancing the throat chakra and toning up the vocal cords.
-The sound vibration of the ‘HAM’ mantra directly corresponds to this energy centre.
+The sound vibration of the ‘HAM’ mantra directly corresponds to this energy center.

-You can also work on your throat chakra through mindful speech.
+You can also work with your throat chakra through mindful speech.

 Every time before you speak, ask yourself these questions in your mind:

 - Is what I am about to say the truth?

 - Is it necessary for me to say this?